smallhadroncollider/taskell/test/Taskell/IO/data/roadmap.md

     > Sometimes defaults to 0, when there is something to be found
 - Very long words should get hyphenated
     > The cursor gets lost if a word is longer than the line - URLs in particular can cause issues
+- Help modal needs to wrap and scroll
 - Limit modal height based on content
 - Multiple spaces in a line don't show up as more than one, but are saved as more than one
 - Task description should be visible by default in task detail